aquibbaig/spotify-connect/README.md

 >
 ```

-2. Now you can use the utilities in your components as follows.
+2. Now you can use the utility in your component.
+You can configure when to invalidate stale data and refetch.

 ```javascript
   const { data } = useCurrentTrack()